Fdondi/letter-writer/README.md

 - The target job description
 and is asked to write a letter for the target job description.
 Model to use: o3.

+## 3. Feedback
+Model to use: 4.1-mini -we focus on fewer documents so context isn't an issue, and we want to not worry about price to do as many checks as needed.

+###  3a.
+Accuracy check

+The LLM is presented with:
+- The user's CV
+- The written letter

+And is asked:
+1. Is what is written in the letter coherent with itself?
+Examples of incoherhence:  "I am highly expert in Go, I used it once" (using once is not enough to claim experitise), or "I used Python libraries such as Boost" (Boost is a C++ library)
+2. Is what is written coherent with the user's CV?
+Is every claimed expertise supported?

+### 3b.
+Precision check

+The LLM is presented with:
+- The job offer
+- the company research
+- The written letter
+is given the persona of the HR person who will evaulate the letter, and is asked:
+1. Were all the requests in the letter addressed, either by claiming and substantiating the necessary competence, or a reasonably substitutable one, or at least ability and willingness to learn in this specific field?
+    Example: "required: Python, GO" -> "I have several years of Python experience" [GO is missing]
+    Example: "rquired: GO" -> "while I have not used GO professionally, I have 5 years of C++ experience, and I have follwed a course on GO.
+When I tried GO on LeetCode, it was easy for me to use" [OK, demonstrates ability to learn]
+2. Is there on the contrary any claimed competence that really is superflous, does not adress the explicit or implicit requirements for the job or the company, to the point it makes you wonder if the person understands the job at all?
+   Example: "we look for a C++ developer" -> "I have trained several AI models"

+### 3c.
+Company fit
+The LLM is presented with:
+- The job offer
+- the company research
+- The written letter
+is given the persona of the HR person who will evaulate the letter, and is asked:
+Does this letter match the style and tone of the company?
+Does it feel generic, or written for them?

+### 3c.
+User fit
+The LLM is presented with:
+- The letters from the top examples
+- The written letter
+And asked:
+Does the last letter match the previous ones?
+Does it look like it's written by the same hand?
+Does it pay attention to the same aspects?
+Does it highlight strengths and negotiate weaknesses in the same way?

+## 4 Rewrite

+The LLM is presented with the letter and the feedbacks from the previous stages, and is asked to make any necesary adjustments.